MAKIROR/ROR-Encryption/README.md

 first remake：
 http://anan.i234.me:7777/ror/res/encryption/ROR-E.apk

-If you use a widescreen device, it may mess up the UI.And MAUI makes the file size large.I think it's a bad remake, so I might do it with other UI frameworks in the future.
+If you use a widescreen device, it may mess up the UI.
+I think it's a bad remake, so I might do it with other UI frameworks in the future.
 In general case it will be like this：

 <div>